Loss of Appetite in Kids – Causes and Remedies

 5. Chicken and Pumpkin Seeds

 Ajwain is excellent for boosting appetite and promoting proper digestion.
-You can add it to parathas, make infused ajwain water or incorporate in salads too.
+You can add it to parathas, make infused ajwain water or incorporate it in salads too.

 Basil leaves are known to promote regular digestion and is the perfect remedy if you’re wondering how to increase appetite in toddlers.